olliequ/Peer-to-Peer-Chat-System/README.md

 # Current functionality
+- Clients are allocated a room.
+Rooms are created by appending Room objects (Room.java) into the currentRooms arraylist in Server.java)
 - Client send messages as JSON.
 - Server responds with messages as JSON.
-- Client can make identitychange request (see SendMessageaThread in Base).
+- Client can make identitychange request (see SendMessageThread in Base).
 - Server can act appropriately to identitychange request.

 ## TODO: Client commands (see ClientPackets in base)